ngamiga@gmail.com

 I have also made a 3d model in Google SketchUp program, which you can view and download here

-Known as AmigaSoft, Amiga OE and AmigaObject was to be the new OS that powered the Amiga, rather than base it on the classic AmigaOS, it was decided early to adobe a new more modern kernel to power the OS, QNX was selected for it multimedia capability, real time performance and multitasking ability.
-Amiga community largely supported the move and got existed about the possibility with a QNX OS.
-Gateway would add a lot of there own features to the OS and of course included some kind of emulation support in the OS to support classic Amiga software titles, it believe that the work they did on this later became AmigaOS XL a emulator package that was release in 2001 that ran on top of the QNX OS.
+Known as AmigaSoft, Amiga OE and AmigaObject was to be the new OS that powered the Amiga, rather than base it on the classic AmigaOS, it was decided early to adopt a new more modern kernel to power the OS, QNX was selected for it multimedia capability, real time performance and multitasking ability.
+Amiga community largely supported the move and got excited about the possibility with a QNX OS.
+Gateway would add a lot of their own features to the OS and of course include some kind of emulation support into the OS to support classic Amiga software titles, it believed that the work they did on this later became AmigaOS XL a emulator package that was release in 2001 that ran on top of the QNX OS.
 In June of 99 QNX showed off what they had done to the Amiga community, screen shots below.

 What might have been?